metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 {% include plans-blockquote.html feature="SAML authentication" %}

-The open source edition of Metabase includes the option to set up single sign-on (SSO) with [Google Sign-in or LDAP](../administration-guide/10-single-sign-on.md), but the Enterprise edition of Metabase additionally lets you connect your SAML- or JWT-based SSO.
+The open source edition of Metabase includes the option to set up single sign-on (SSO) with [Google Sign-in or LDAP](../administration-guide/10-single-sign-on.md), but the [some plans](https://www.metabase.com/pricing) let you connect your SAML- or JWT-based SSO.
 Integrating your SSO with Metabase allows you to:

 - automatically pass user attributes from your SSO to Metabase in order to power data sandboxes
 - let your users access Metabase without re-authenticating.